n7on/docker-internals/README.md

 Filesystems are called images and they contains the executables needed together with all it's dependencies (userland).
 When an executable on this filesystem runs in a namespace, it's called a container.
 It's a perfectly normal process but it's isolated from the rest of the system using kernel features above.

 ## Images
 Docker images are basically a list of "layers".
 And each layer is a tarball.
 So if these tarballs are extracted in correct order to disk, you'll get the image filesystem.
 Images also have a manifest, which is a json file that holds all layer information and the image configuration.
+This specification is formalized by [OCI](https://github.com/opencontainers/image-spec).

 ### Download Image
-Images are usually downloaded using "docker pull", but we could do this without Docker by calling Docker registry API's directly.
+Images are usually downloaded using "docker pull", but we could do this without Docker by calling Docker registry API's directly using [./image-download](./image-download).
+Images are downloaded and filesystem extracted to ~/.docker-internals/<docker-hub-username>/<repository>/<tag>.
+And Official images all have docker-hub-username=library.

 Ex.
 Download alpine:latest to ~/.docker-internals/